yugmatt/json_transform/README.md

 Required libraries
 ------------------
-This application requires Python 3 and Pytest libraries to be installed to execute
+This application requires Python3 and Pytest-3 libraries to be installed to execute and test

 Execution
 --------------------
+1. Place input file, data.json, in the current directory
-python json_transform.py
+2. python json_transform.py

 Unit Testing
 ------------
 Execute below command from repo home directory

-pytest
+pytest-3